Admins of Dashlane Team and Business plans can apply settings and policies to turn on or off certain settings in their Dashlane plan.

 Note: Turning settings on or off affects all members of the plan, including admins.

-Business space domains
+Business Space domains

-Move company items to business space
+Move company items to your Business Space

 Remove company items for revoked users

-Automatically log out if inactive for
+Automatically log out if inactive

 Auto-lock on exit

-Secure sharing for passwords and notes
+Secure sharing for logins and notes

-Enforce two-factor authentication (2FA)
+Enforce 2-factor authentication (2FA)